uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/blas/blas-like-extensions.rst

    oneAPI Math Kernel Library DPC++ provides additional routines to extend the functionality of the BLAS routines.
-These include routines to compute many independent matrix-matrix products.
+These include routines to compute many independent vector-vector and matrix-matrix operations.

-   The following table lists the BLAS-like Extensions groups and the data types associated with them.
+   The following table lists the BLAS-like extensions with their descriptions.

    .. container:: tablenoborder